 |Social media platforms remain regulated by privacy and data-related legislation across the world.
 Instagram has abided by these laws quite well (Tidd and Bessant, 2014).
 Legal factors do not have major impacts on Instagram’s profitability (currently) and hence, the organization’s innovative strategy does not have major provisions for them.||Instagram was faced with ethical challenges, particularly in relation to misinformation and the circulation of fake news (Newton, 2019).
 These issues have raised questions regarding the company’s overall strategic focus on ethics compliance, as well as emphasis laid on achieving ethics compliance in innovative ways.|

 the choices that one has in an amusement park.
 It outlines four different tiers

-(Kaufman et al., 2010)
+(Kaufman et al.,

 When applies to Instagram, it can be seen that even though Instagram has the initial resources and has directed its efforts in all general thematic areas (science, art, and communication), its selection of domains and micro-domains has not been quite effective (Miller, 2012).
 Hence, creativity and innovation at Instagram have been quite exceptional in some areas (product performance, product system, and consumer engagement), but has not been up to the mark in others (like process innovation or brand innovation) (Afuah, 2014).
 Either way, analysis reveals that even though Instagram’s current creativity and innovation strategy and measures have contributed considerably to the social media platform’s success, it is lagging behind consumers in certain areas, which must be fixed to generate greater value.